theriftlab/immanuel-python/docs/5-settings.md

 ### `planet_orbs`

 A dict which specifies orbs for each aspect type, which will be applied to planets only.
+This will cascade down into the `orbs` setting described below.
 Default:

 ```python
 {